MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Related Works

 \subsection{Genetic Algorithms and Programs}

-Genetic algorithms (GA), which usually operate on simpler fixed-length encodings like bitstrings or arrays, are often used for optimization tasks where the solution can be encoded as a sequence of values.
-GAs search the solution space efficiently and have been widely applied in domains such as reinforcement learning \citep{whiteson_evolutionary_2006} and prompt optimization \citep{secheresse_gaapo_2025}.
-Genetic programming (GP), which evolves tree-structured representations, has specifically been used for Automatic Heuristic Design to automatically generate and adapt decision-making rules tailored to specific tasks \citep{burke_automatic_2007}.
+Genetic algorithms (GA), a specific evolutionary algorithm, are often used for optimization tasks where the solution can be encoded as a sequence of values.
+GAs search the solution space efficiently and have been applied in domains such as reinforcement learning \citep{whiteson_evolutionary_2006} and prompt optimization \citep{secheresse_gaapo_2025}.
+Genetic programming, which evolves tree-structured representations, has specifically been used for Automatic Heuristic Design to automatically generate and adapt decision-making rules tailored to specific tasks \citep{burke_automatic_2007}.
 These processes have advanced with the introduction of LLM-based evolutionary program search, where large language models guide the exploration, refinement, and assessment of complex programs in place of these less generalizable, rule-based frameworks \citep{zhang_understanding_2024,shum_hybrid_2025}.
+In this direction, LLMs have also been employed as mutation operators, leveraging their semantic understanding to generate more meaningful code modifications \citep{lehman_evolution_2022}.
+Evolutionary approaches have also been applied to neural architecture search \citep{wistuba_survey_2019} and quality-diversity optimization through algorithms like MAP-Elites \citep{mouret_illuminating_2015}.
+More recently, evolutionary prompt engineering has been used as a method to optimize prompts for specific tasks, treating prompts as evolvable entities subject to selection and crossover \citep{zhou_large_2023}.
+Finally, Mind Evolution \citep{lee_evolving_2025} has explored inference-time genetic algorithm approach for reasoning tasks.
+While the research reports strong performance with specific models (e.g., 94.1\% accuracy using Gemini 1.5 Pro on a trip planning benchmark), it exhibits substantial variation under alternative model choices (e.g., 48.1\% with GPT-4o-Mini), highlighting sensitivity to model selection.
+These observations motivate our focus on improving robustness across model families in evolutionary search algorithms.